Roman Numerals

 Board game :

-• Take a chart paper and make a board game carrying Roman Numerals I to XX.
+• Take a chart paper and make a board game carrying Roman numerals I to XX.

 • Roll the dice over, and choose numbers as shown by it.